The Best Rosé Wine, How to Find it?

 What is Rosé?

 Rosé is a wine style made with red grapes and pressed with skins for several hours to create a pink wine.
-However, unlike red wine, it uses the same fermentation process as white wine.
-The result is wine with scents that might remind you of fruity red wine but the minerality and acidity of crisp white wine.
+However, unlike red wine, the skins are removed after several hours, and the wine goes through the same fermentation process as white wine.
+Removing the skins prevents the wine from turning red.
+As a result, the wine has scents that might remind you of fruity red wine but with the minerality and acidity of crisp white wine.
 The red grapes don’t add tannins but red berry scents to the wine.

 What all pink rosé has in common, whether made with Cabernet Sauvignon or a pale rosé of Pinot Noir, is its aroma.
-Red fruit, pink grapefruit, rose petals, watermelon, or stone fruit, rosé is always enticing on the nose and palate.
-So, what are the best wines in the category?
-Let’s find out.
+Red fruit, pink grapefruit, rose petals, watermelon, or stone fruit, rosé constantly entices the nose and palate.

 South of France shares similarities with other wine regions worldwide.
 California produces spectacular rosé in Napa and Sonoma, and California rosé is good.
 Then you have the Willamette Valley in Oregon and even a few cellars in New York (like Wolffer Estate) specializing in the wine style.